Here are some fun options to help add some excitement to The Frostbite weekend. All options need to be self-organized!

 Carry a baby

-Though the Frostbite 55 is not associated with the Birkebeiner races, you're still skiing the right distance.
+Though The Frostbite is not associated with the Birkebeiner races, you're still skiing the right distance.
 Why not add an extra challenge to your race day by adding a sack of flour and a NWT Brewing beer to your backpack?